DenzelEchev/CodeWarsCompleted/README.md

     ```
     Return true if the number of days passed from last to today is greater than cycleLength.
 Otherwise, return false.

-14. Name - Determine offspring sex based on genes XX and XY chromosomes, Rank 8
+14. Name - Determine offspring sex, Rank 8
     Q. Determine if the sex of the offspring will be male or female based on the X or Y chromosome present in the male's sperm.
     ```
     If the sperm contains the X chromosome, return "Congratulations!
 You're going to have a daughter."; If the sperm contains the Y chromosome, return "Congratulations!
 You're going to have a son.";